-Eastern Connecticut State University has a re sidency requirement for the associate and baccalaureate degrees.
+Eastern Connecticut State University has a residency requirement for the associate and baccalaureate degrees.
 The final 15 credits of the associate degree must be taken at Eastern.
 The final 30 credits of the baccalaureate degree must be taken in residence, with 15 credits of the major completed at Eastern.

 On rare occasions exceptions to residency requirements are made.
-Requests for exceptions are initiated in the Academic Advisement Center for full -time students and School of Continuing Education for part-time students, and require the authorization of the student's advisor and major department chairperson.
-The approved exception request must be on file with the Registrar's Office prior to or with the student's application for degree.
+Requests for exceptions are initiated in the Academic Advisement Center for full-time students and School of Continuing Education for part-time students, and require the authorization of the student's advisor.
+The approved exception request must be on file with the Registrar's Office prior to/or with the student's application for degree.